boxyhq/.github/profile/README.md

 Visit the [Documentation](https://boxyhq.com/docs/jackson/overview) and [Guides](https://boxyhq.com/guides/jackson) pages for more details.

 ## Coming Soon
 Audit Logs, Directory Sync and Privacy Vault products are coming soon.
+We are also in very early stages of building a Developer Security Mesh (DevSecMesh) to automate security across your entire tech stack.
 Please get in touch (details below) if you'd be interested to test these in private beta in the meantime.

 ## Contact Us
 If you have any questions or just want to chat about enterprise readiness, compliance and security please reach out on [Discord](https://discord.gg/uyb7pYt4Pa), [email](mailto:hello@boxyhq.com) or [chat](https://boxyhq.com/#hs-chat-open)